Easy Fluffy Buckwheat Pancakes

-In a 2-cup measuring jug or bowl, stir the milk and vinegar (or lemon juice) together, and then set aside for five minutes.
-(This mixture mimics buttermilk, which when mixed with the baking soda later in the recipe, makes the pancakes fluffy.)
+Combine the milk and lemon juice, and then set aside for five minutes.
+This mixture mimics buttermilk, which when mixed with the baking soda later in the recipe, makes the pancakes fluffy.

 Meanwhile, whisk the flours, sugar, baking soda, and the salt in a medium bowl.

-Whisk the egg and vanilla into the milk.
+Whisk the egg and vanilla into the curdled milk.

 Make a well in the center of the flour mixture.
 Pour the milk mixture and melted butter into the well and use a fork to stir until you no longer see clumps of flour.
-It is okay if the batter has a few small lumps – it is important not to over-mix the batter.
+It is okay if the batter has a few small lumps.

 Heat a large skillet (or use a griddle) over medium heat.
 The pan is ready if when you splatter a little water onto the pan surface, the water dances around the pan and eventually evaporates.